Kotlin/anko/doc/BUILDING.md

 </tr>
 </table>

 **4.** After doing this a number of directories with generated sources must be present in `gen` directory.
 You can build them all together by launching a `build-jar.sh` script.
-Script publishes all Koan versions in the local Maven repository and creates a zip files in `gen/zip` directory.
+Script publishes all Anko versions in the local Maven repository and creates a zip files in `gen/zip` directory.